Zero Touch Deployment

 - SD-WAN 2000 Enterprise Edition (Premium Edition) (reimage required) - SD-WAN AWS VPX instance

-Zero Touch Deployment (ZTD) Cloud Service is a Citrix operated and managed cloud-based service which allows discovery of new appliances in the Citrix SD-WAN network, primarily focused on streamlining the deployment process for Citrix SD-WAN at branch or cloud service office locations.
-The ZTD Cloud Service is publicly accessible from any point in a network via public Internet access.
-The ZTD Cloud Service is accessed over Secure Socket Layer (SSL) Protocol.
+Zero Touch Deployment (ZTD) Service is a Citrix operated and managed cloud service which allows discovery of new appliances in the Citrix SD-WAN network, and automates the deployment process for branch offices.
+The ZTD Cloud Service is accessible from any node in the network via Internet, and over Secure Socket Layer (SSL) protocol.

-The ZTD Cloud Services securely communicates with backend Citrix services hosting stored identification of Citrix customers who have purchased Zero Touch capable devices (e.g. SD-WAN 410-SE, 2100-SE).
+The ZTD Cloud Service securely communicates with backend Citrix Network services storing identification of customers who have purchased Zero Touch capable devices (e.g. SD-WAN 410-SE, 2100-SE).
 The backend services are in place to authenticate any Zero Touch Deployment request, properly validating association between the Customer Account and the Serial Numbers of Citrix SD-WAN appliances.

 ZTD High-Level Architecture and Workflow

 Citrix SD-WAN Administrator – A user with Administration rights of the SD-WAN environment with the following primary responsibilities:

 - Configuration creation using Citrix SD-WAN Center Network Configuration tool, or import of configuration from the Master Control Node (MCN) SD-WAN appliance